acgessler/cpp.js/Readme.md

 pp.defined('DEBUG'); // => false

 // Now invoke the preprocesser on the given text block.
-// Keep in mind that the processor keeps the state obtained from executing
+// The processor keeps the state obtained from executing the text
-// the text block, so if run() is invoked on multiple text blocks, any
+// block.
+Therefore, if run() is invoked on multiple text blocks, any
 // defines from a block will also apply to its successors.

-// However, a text block is assumed to be syntactically complete on its own,
+// However, a text block is assumed to be syntactically complete
-// i.e. all if's must be closed and may not leap into the next block. var preprocessed_source = pp.run(text);
+// i.e. all conditional blocks and also all comments must be closed
+// and may not leap into the next block. var preprocessed_source = pp.run(text);

 // Calling clear() resets all defined values.
 The effect is the same as if